Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ## Information Architecture
 During the development phase of the project, I used sqlite3 database which was installed with Django.
 For deployment/production, a PostgreSQL is provided by Heroku.

+The following apps were created for this website - Dogs, Blog, Subscribe, Home, Profiles.

+* The Dogs App contains the following Models - Dog and Breed.
+* The Subscribe App contains the following Model - Subscription
+* The Blog App contains the following Model - Post
+* The Profile App contains the following Model - Profile

+The following is the websites ERD (Entity Relationship Diagram) -

 ## Testing